vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 Researched and found a few promising papers which I will begin with tomorrow The models are at epoch 38 and will complete in a while.
 After that, I'll have a better idea of how to move further with these ones

+## 27/2/2026

+Partially understood the architecture of VMamba

+Epoch 40 finished and the result is not bad.
+Bottleneck size 16 showed 81% test accuracy, the highest at that epoch.
+It's worth running it for another 20.

+Had the progress meet

+There were quite a few problems setting up the checkpoint with my pc crashing in the middle as well.
+Fixed them and training is continuing

+Training is at epoch 42 with val accuracy of 85%.
+Decent.

+VMamba is actually pretty recent from late 2024.
+The architecture is actually quite complex.
+Might take a while to fully understand.
+And I should look into existing and pretrained versions.
+It should also be faster to train than vit

+It was pretty confusing at first but the idea is decent.
+The image is separated into patches, and these patches are unwinded in 4 different ways from top left to bottom right and bottom left to top right (all 4 combinations)
+Each unwind set of patches is sent to the s6 layer where it learns the relations between the tokens These are then combined into 1 spatial patch which is again sent further.
+In between linear projections also increase the number of "channels" available similar to how a cnn does it.
+But slightly different.
+I'll look into a bit more detail before starting code.

+Bottleneck 16 is at epoch 56 with 86% val accuracy.
+Hmm, not as much of an improvement as I thought but we will see the real results when it evaluates on the test set

+I think I have a pretty decent understanding of VMamba at the very least now.
+Will start by looking into pre-trained models and fine-tuned and then moving to training from scratch similar to current experiments

+It finished training and the test accuracy after epoch 60 is 79% Damn.
+And the F1 scores got worse too.
+Hmm, i suppose 82% is the limit for ViT tiny here on this data.
+And the one at epoch 40 was pretty well balanced as well.
+So if we need to test things out, the epoch 40 one is alright.
+Of course the best I found is still Swin-HViT at 89%, though I forget how it's per-class F1 was.
+If it was not equally spread, then this one might just be better.